-- (3) In addition to his base salary, Dr. Chan is entitled to a \$12,000 annual car allowance. - (4) In addition to Mr. Capponi's annual cash bonus of \$104,940 and \$158,400 for 2021 and 2020, respectively, Mr. Capponi received an additional bonus of \$10,352 and \$40,508 in for 2021 and 2020, respectively, related to his onsite supervision during the COVID-19 pandemic. - (5) On August 10, 2022 certain named executive officers received restricted stock units which vest one third on the date of the grant, one third on the first anniversary of the grant, and one third on the second anniversary of the grant.
+- (3) In addition to his base salary, Dr. Chan is entitled to a \$12,000 annual car allowance. - (4) In addition to Mr. Capponi's annual cash bonus of \$104,940 for 2021.
+Mr. Capponi received an additional bonus of \$10,352 for 2021 related to his onsite supervision during the COVID-19 pandemic. - (5) On July 7, 2023, Dr. Chan, Mr. Capponi, and Dr. Deliargyris received restricted stock units which vest two third on the first anniversary date of grant and one third on the second anniversary date of grant.
+The amount shown represents the fair market value of the vested and unvested restricted stock units awarded on July 7, 2023. - (6) On August 10, 2022, certain named executive officers received restricted stock units which vest one third on the date of the grant, one third on the first anniversary of the grant, and one third on the second anniversary of the grant.
 The amount shown represents the fair market value of the vested and unvested restricted stock units awarded on August 10, 2022.

 (2) The value of option awards granted to our named executive officers is based upon the grant date fair value of awards calculated in accordance with ASC Topic 718.
 ASC 718 requires companies to calculate the grant date "fair value" of their stock-based awards using a variety of assumptions.
 This calculation is performed for accounting purposes and reported in the compensation tables that accompany this Compensation Discussion and Analysis, even though recipients may never realize any value from their awards.
-ASC 718 also requires companies to recognize the compensation cost of their stock-based awards in their statements of operations over the period that the recipient of the award is required to render service in exchange for the award
+ASC 718 also requires companies to recognize the compensation cost of their stock-based awards in their statements of operations over the period that the recipient of the award is required to render service in exchange for the award.